qor/doc/admin/actions.md

 ## Visible Actions based on a condition

-  Use `Visible` to display `Cancel` order action when order's in "draft" and "processing" state only, the `record` parameter of `Visible` option is the current order.
+  Use `Visible` to display `Cancel` order action when an order's in "draft" and "processing" state only, the `record` parameter of `Visible` option is the current order.
 We can determine order state by it.
-When the return value is false, this action is invisible to user.
+When the return value is false, this action is invisible to the user.

   ```go
   order.Action(&admin.Action{